 1. The procedures for reporting and following-up of reports referred to in Article 4 shall include the following:

-a) channels for receiving the reports, including digital mechanisms, and institutional arrangements, which are designed, set up and operated in a safe and secure manner that ensures the confidentiality of the identity of the reporting person and facilitators as well as the identity of the concerned person where relevant, and prevents access to non-authorised staff members;
+a) channels for receiving the reports, including digital mechanisms, and institutional arrangements, which are designed, set up and operated in a secure manner that ensures the confidentiality of the identity of the reporting person and of the facilitators and as well as of the concerned person, and prevents access to non-authorised staff members;

+(aa) a confidential acknowledgment of receipt of the report to the reporting person within no more than seven days of that receipt;

-b) the designation of a person or department competent and impartial for following up on the reports.
+b) the designation of an impartial person or department competent for following up on the reports.

-c) diligent follow up to the report by the designated person or department and appropriate and timely action if needed; anonymous reportingshould not be excluded from diligent follow up;
+c) diligent follow up to the report by the designated person or department and, where necessary, appropriate and timely action.

+ca) Diligent follow up shall also be carried out as regards anonymous reporting;

-d) a reasonable timeframe, not exceeding one month from the notification of the report, but could be extended to three months, where necessary due to the specific circumstances of the case, in particular the nature and complexity of the subject of the report, which may require a lengthy investigation, to provide feedback to the reporting person about the follow-up to the report;
+d) a reasonable timeframe, not exceeding two months from the acknowledgment of receipt of the report to provide feedback to the reporting person about the follow-up to the report.That timeframe may be extended to four months, where necessary due to the specific circumstances of the case, in particular where the subject of the report is of a nature and complexity such that a lengthy investigation may be required,;

-da) gives the reporting person the opportunity, without compelling him/her, to look over, examine and to be consulted and comment on the draft report over the course of the investigation, and the final report before it is published at the end of the investigation and, where relevant, take his/her comments into account.
+da) , to look over, examine and where deemed relevant by the person or department referred to in point b, the possibility for the reporting person to be consulted and to present comments during the course of the investigation and the possibility for those comments to be taken into account; and

 e) clear and easily accessible information regarding the procedures and information on how and under what conditions reports can be made externally to competent authorities pursuant to Article 13(2) and, where relevant, to bodies, offices or agencies of the Union.

-2. The channels provided for in point (a) of paragraph 1 shall allow for reporting in all of the following ways:
+2. The channels provided for in point (a) of paragraph 1 shall allow for reporting in any all of the following ways:

-(a) written reports in electronic or paper format and/or oral report through telephone lines, or other voice messaging systems whether recorded with the prior consent of the reporting person or unrecorded;
+(a) written reports in electronic or paper format and/or oral report through telephone lines, or other voice messaging systems, whether recorded, with the prior consent of the reporting person or unrecorded;

-(b) physical meetings with the person or department designated to receive reports, assisted, if the reporting person requests it, by a worker’s representative.
+(b) physical meetings with the person or department designated to receive reports,

 Reporting channels may be operated internally by a person or department designated for that purpose or provided externally by a third party, provided that the safeguards and requirements referred to in point (a) of paragraph 1 are respected.

-3. The person or department referred to in point (b) of paragraph 1 may be the same person who is competent for receiving the reports, provided that impartiality and confidentiality safeguards are maintained.
+3. The person or department referred to in point (b) of paragraph 1 may be the same person who is competent for receiving the reports, provided that the confidentiality and impartiality safeguards as referred to in points (a) and (b) of paragraph 1 are complied with.
 Additional persons may be designated as “trusted persons” from whom reporting persons and those considering reporting may seek confidential advice.
 These persons may, in particular, be workers’ representatives.

 3a.
-It shall be ensured that a worker considering and/or making a report has the right to be represented by his/her trade union.
+The procedures for reporting and following up of reports referred to in Article 4 shall ensure that the reporting person or any person considering reporting has the right to be accompanied by a workers’ representative at all stages of the procedure, including during physical meetings as provided for under this Article..

 Corresponding recitals